MicrosoftDocs/Viva/Viva/insights/org-team-insights/manager-connection.md

 #### Insights

-For **Coaching**, the **Manager connection** tab provides a percentage insight that shows how many employees meet with their manager for less than one hour a month and a visual insight that shows the distribution of monthly 1:1 time with managers.
+For **Coaching**, the **Manager connection** page provides a percentage insight that shows how many employees meet with their manager for less than one hour a month and a visual insight that shows the distribution of monthly 1:1 time with managers.

 ![Screenshot of the app that shows the Coaching insight.](../Images/WpA/Use/org-manager-connection-coaching.png)